Alon-bdTEC/Android-app-project-FITNOTE/README.md

-# FitShare: Exercise Tracking and Social Sharing App
+# FitNote: Exercise Tracking and Social Sharing App

 FitShare is an Android application designed to help users track their exercise routines and share fitness progress with friends in a social setting.